pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 _Figure 2: A Typical Positive Lookbehind Expression_

-As we can see, there is a `before` (_Preceded by_) and an `after` (_Followed by_).
-This diagram refers specifically to the positive variants, but we can do a similar diagram for the negative versions by using the negation metacharacter:
+As we can see, there is a `before` (_Preceded by_) and an `after` (_Followed by_) section.
+This diagram refers specifically to the positive variants, but we can draw a similar diagram for the negative versions by using the negation metacharacter:

 ```RegEx
 (?<!before)target(?!after)
 ```

-Where the railroad diagram would look like such:

 <p align="center">
   <img src="https://pabloagn.com/wp-content/uploads/2023/05/B019A036_regex_vis_03.jpg">